Azure/deployment-stacks/README.md

 Set-ExecutionPolicy Bypass -Scope Process
 ```

-1. Download the [deploymentStacks package](https://github.com/Azure/deployment-stacks/releases), expand the package and then run the installation ps1 file and follow the instructions.
+1. Download the [deployment stacks package](https://github.com/Azure/deployment-stacks/releases), expand the package and then run the installation ps1 file and follow the instructions.

 ```powershell
     ./AzDeploymentStacksPrivatePreview.ps1